olivmonnier/jquery-component/README.md

   });
 </script>
 ```
-### Bind datas
+### Bind data
-You can also bind your datas by declare a `data-bind-id` attribute with a name and then apply a `data-bind` attribute on another element with the name target.
+You can also bind your data by declaring a `data-bind-id` attribute with a name and then apply a `data-bind` attribute to another element with the name target.
 Follow this example:
 ```html
 <script type="text/template" id="name-template">
   <div>